stevewithington/MuraFW1/README.md

 setting should populate `config.xml.cfm` when the plugin is deployed.

-Please also note, Mura CMS *also* uses [DI/1](https://github.com/framework-one/di1) to manage its depenency injection.
+Please also note, Mura CMS *also* uses [DI/1](https://github.com/framework-one/di1) to manage its dependency injection.
 This means that you **will** run into issues if you attempt to use any of the names used for its beans as your `pacakageName`.
 In other words, use something unique for your `packageName`.